Search

 I’m glad to say that finally, the cozy, comfy, well-made shawl collar cardigan has filtered down to the Internet brands that make the clothes you want to wear at the prices you can afford.
 Below are three makers who won’t do you wrong if you don’t want to spend $500+, but also are disappointed by the typical offerings in that price range:

 1- Spier & Mackay.
-The newest to offer a shawl cardigan, Rick says he sought after the best, anti-pilling merino wool he could and purposefully made the shawl collar giant, floppy and chunky.
-The price, $198, seems high if you compare it to the mall brands Spier & Mackay more closely price matches with much of the rest of their goods, but is an outstanding deal if they really are as good as the higher end makers like Scott & Charters, whom he’s competing with in style and quality.
+Spier’s owner Rick says he sought after the best, anti-pilling merino wool he could and purposefully made the shawl collar giant, floppy and chunky.
+The price, $198, seems high if you compare it to the mall brands Spier & Mackay more closely price matches with much of the rest of their goods, but is an outstanding deal if they really are as good as the higher end makers like William Lockie, whom he’s competing with in style and quality.
 Reviews from those who have bought them are so far very good (maybe size down one if you want it a little more fitted, and they’ll stretch to feel comfy).
+They now have pure cashmere models for much less money than you’d find them from other makers.

 2- Kent Wang.
 Long-time purveyor of stylish basics in a direct to consumer model, Kent Wang’s shawl cardigans have been around for a little while.
 His have flecks of color reminiscent of donegal wool, giving them additional visual interest in close quarters.
 Despite being made in Canada, they cost only $195, and he’ll even do one made-to-order if you want a color that he doesn’t stock for only $30 more than the price of the off-the-rack options.